When we teach, we reach.

 African American students suffer the most: in Charlottesville and Albemarle County, they are three times more likely to drop out of school than their white peers.
 They lack mentors who share their sociological and cultural roots, who can address the needs of a diverse student population.

 Interested in becoming a fellow?
-Applications will open in December 2019, and be due January 31, 2020 at 11:59PM EST. For questions, email Jaime Hawkins, AATF Program Director via firstname.lastname@example.org.
+Applications are open now and are due February 29, 2020 at 11:59PM EST. For questions, email Jaime Hawkins, AATF Program Director via firstname.lastname@example.org.